Registration 2018-2019 Season

 First, they had to sort the food that had been donated into one of 8 categories: cereal, meat, vegetables, alphagetti/zoodles, spaghetti/noodles/sauce, condiments (ketchup/dressing), cake mixes/icing/fruit, and soup/crackers.

-Once the food was sorted it was now time to count the number of items in each category and report that to the food bank supervisor.
+Once the food was sorted it was now time to count the number of items in each category and report the amount to the food bank supervisor.

-Lastly, they were asked to sort all the donated items equally and fairly for four families.
+Lastly, they were asked to sort all the donated items equally and fairly.
 They then proceeded to sort the items into four areas (one per family), making sure that each family received items from each food category.

-Leaders then boxed the food later and Luanne delivered them.
+At end of evenig the leaders boxed the sorted food and Luanne delivered them.

 Last Supper (Computer Lab)

-In the computer lab, the girls broke into groups and we used the game: Jesus in Space: Mission #2 to Planet Whammo.
+In the computer lab, the girls broke into groups at our four computer stations and played the game: Jesus in Space: Mission #2 ~ Planet Whammo.

 The game entailed the girls landing Lt.
 Stu on the planet Whammo.
 Here they had to decide if the robots are correct in their retelling of the Easter story.
 If Stu messes up, he gets zapped!
 Anytime the robot gets it wrong, Whammo!